Malmaison (hotel chain): York

-Opened in October 2022 on Rougier Street, within the historic city walls and close to the railway station, it boasts 150 bedrooms and suites, with a new-build extension featuring the brand’s Work+Play facilities, with meeting pods, co-working space, conference rooms and an events area.
+Opened in October 2022 on Rougier Street, within the historic city walls and close to the railway station, it boasts 150 bedrooms and suites, with a new-build extension featuring the brand's Work+Play facilities, with meeting pods, co-working space, conference rooms and an events area.
 The hotel has a new rooftop Sky Bar, Sora - an Asian fusion tapas and cocktail bar, Chez Mal Brasserie & Bar, a spa, gym and on-site Starbucks with an outdoor terrace.

 The extensive redevelopment of a seven-storey Sixties landmark office building has been completed by Lothbury Property Trust.
 Previously known as Yorkshire House, it was occupied by Aviva as a headquarters for the insurance giant.

 Proposed locations

 Bournemouth

 It was announced in October 2017 that Malmaison would be opening a hotel within a £40 million development at Bath Road, Bournemouth.
 Construction was expected to take approximately 24 months and begin in early 2018.
 The intended opening date was later amended to 2022.
+In January 2023, it was reported that the developer of the proposed hotel site had gone into liquidation.